joras/ikea-lv-chrome-extension/README.md

 # Disclaimer

-It is made for personal use for one specific time, it probably has tons of bugs, and will probably break as soon as they change design.
+It is made for personal use for one specific time, it probably has tons of bugs, and will probably break as soon as they change design or winds change direction, it helped me and maybe helps you.

-I take no responsibility and liability related to usage of this extension nor I guarantee any correctness of the data.
+I take no responsibility and liability related to usage of this extension nor I guarantee any correctness of the data as mentioned in license.